 We selected six locations on a latitudinal gradient across eastern Canada (Fig. 4) to explore the effects of historical and future temperature regimes on the synchrony between SBW and balsam fir phenology.
 The temperature data for these locations were calculated using BioSIM (Régnière, et al., 2014).
 BioSIM interpolates weather station historical data and climate change scenarios across North America.
 We used data from 1996 to 2016 to explore latitudinal trends of past insect emergence, tree budburst and their mismatch across years.

 We used predicted temperatures under different warming scenarios to reveal expected trends for emergence, budburst and mismatch.
 We selected three different scenarios, known as RCP2.6 (moderate warming), RCP4.5 (intermediate) and RCP8.5 (strong) (van Vuuren et al., 2011).
-For each scenario, we generated 1200 stochastic temperature time series over the 2001-2100 period using BioSIM.
+For each scenario, we generated 150 stochastic temperature time series per decade over the 2021-2100 period for each site using BioSIM.

 Both models used temperature data with a four-hour time interval, which allows for the capture of warm events within a day.